 - Neonatal Nurse Practitioner

 - Women’s Health Gender-Related Nurse Practitioner

-Choose whether you'd like to complete your MSN in as short as 15 months (full-time study, beginning in summer), or over five years.
+Choose whether you'd like to complete your MSN in as short as 15 months (full-time study, beginning in summer), or between 2-5 years.

 Earn your MSN mid-way through the program by choosing from the MSN Nurse Practitioner options above, completing the American Association of Colleges of Nursing’s (AACN) Essentials of Master’s Education in Nursing and achieve national certification.

 Enter the doctoral program, complete courses and a Practice Inquiry Project in a tailored plan of study, depending on your schedule and pace.